 Getting married in the winter doesn't mean forgoing the flowers.
-Sure, your own garden may be snow-covered, but from greenhouses to warmer climates across the country, there are still plenty of blooms you can use to create the lush arrangements of your dreams.
+In fact, seasonal flowers for winter weddings can be just as stunning as those summer arrangements you already have saved to your Pinterest board.
+Sure, your own garden may be snow-covered, but there are still plenty of blooms you can use to create the lush arrangements of your dreams.

 Thought there was nothing in-season in the winter?
 Think again!
-"We love anemones, garden roses, ranunculus, and tulips for winter weddings," Ahn suggests.
-Hardy ranunculus and early-blooming tulips mean you can have fragrant florals even with some snow left on the ground, while garden roses are available year-round and anemones are at their peak from October to May.
+"We love anemones and ranunculus for winter weddings," Ahn says.
+Hardy ranunculus and striking anemones mean you can have fragrant florals even with some snow left on the ground.
+Large and romantic ranunculus are at their best from January through May, while anemones are at their peak from October to May.

 For a more modern shape, look to calla lilies, which are at their best from late winter to early spring.

-There's more to winter greenery than just pine branches and mistletoe, too.
-Says Ahn, "You'll get a seasonal and shimmery hint of greenish gray if you mix in silver dollar eucalyptus, seeded eucalyptus, and dusty miller, which are all more subtle and delicate than forest green holly."
+There's more to winter greenery than just pine branches and mistletoe.
+Ahn explains, "You'll get a seasonal and shimmery hint of greenish gray if you mix in silver dollar eucalyptus, seeded eucalyptus, and dusty miller, which are all more subtle and delicate than forest green holly."
 And of course, hypericum and pepper berries will add some color and texture!